10xJSChad/ROTK-Beginners-Guide/README.md

 Crafting
 ------
 There are three different crafting stations as of ROTK 2.1; the anvil, workbench, and countertop.
-These simply just have a different selection of crafting recipes, other than that they are identical to each other.
+Each crafting station has a different set of recipes that can be crafted using it.

 Smelting
 ------